-When it comes to other security features, I appreciate that PureVPN has the split tunneling feature that works on all major apps, and not only on Android as is the case with NordVPN.
+When it comes to other security features, I appreciate that each service has the split tunneling feature on Windows and Android, but support for other platforms would be great.

 However, NordVPN wins by offering Onion over VPN, Double VPN, and a free SOCKS5 proxy, which PurePVN does not have.
 Hence, the winner of this round is clear – it’s NordVPN.

 |Jurisdiction||Panama||British Virgin Islands|